R-Type-Epitek/R-Type/docs/README.md

-# Project Whanos EPITECH
+# Project RType EPITECH

-Welcome to the Whanos project!
-This project aims to create a DevOps solution to run build and deploy by just adding your git repository URL.
+Welcome to the RType project!
+This project aims to create the rtype game.

 # Table of Contents